mkner/robo-time/docs/examples.rst

 Robot
 *****

-Exmaple using python command line interface
+Example using python command line interface

 Accsss some basic clock functions of an autonomous mobile robot that is running the primary clocks: Clock, WorldClock, and SystemClock